chuanqisun/jasmine-mock-factory/README.md

 # MockFactory

-A jasmine test util that uses a TyoeScript class or an instance of a class to create a mock instance of that class.
+A Jasmine test util that uses a TyoeScript class or an instance of a class to create a mock instance of that class.

 ## Prerequisite

+This util is built with and for [Jasmine](https://jasmine.github.io/) test framework.
+Basic understanding of Jasmine is assumed.

 This util requires [ES6 Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) and only contains un-compiled `*.ts` files which must be compiled with a [TypeScript](https://www.typescriptlang.org/) compiler.

 ## Usage
 ### Install